omn7/omn7/README.md

 # 💫 About Me:
-I am a first-year Computer Science and Engineering student from BVCOEL with a passion for technology, problem-solving, and innovation.
+I am a first-year Computer Science and Engineering student from BVCOE with a passion for technology, problem-solving, and innovation.
 Currently exploring the vast world of programming, data structures, and algorithms, I am eager to learn and apply my skills to real-world challenges.<br><br>My interests lie in Web development, Machine learning, and Blockchain, and I am actively working on improving my coding abilities through projects and hands-on experience.
 I enjoy collaborating with like-minded individuals and am always open to learning new technologies.

 ## 🌐 Socials: